Skip to main content

 Step 3: Link the Evaluation Form to the Review Phase

-1. Once the evaluation form is created, link it to the Phase during which the review will be conducted.
+1. Once the evaluation form is created, link it to the phase during which the review will be conducted.

 clipboard_eccdb39b20572bc6a5de6f476e50ef9b0.png